 Remember that it is against the Upwork Terms of Service to request or share contact information prior to the start of a contract.
-This includes profiles, proposals, job postings, and invites.
+This includes sharing contact information in profiles, proposals, job postings, and invites.

 You can chat in real time or leave messages for when a user comes online in the Upwork Message Center.
 Learn more about using Upwork Messages here.